THE-ARCHPRIEST/the-archpriest/README.md

  I have very low social energy and often fall quiet or go afk, keep that in mind.
 I'm also slow to answer in general ...

+ Somewhat a hypersharing yumeshipper, ask for my f/o(s). :-3

 I'm french but more comfortable w/ english :-)

 Idc for C+H, i'll simply move away if i dont wanna sit w ppl lol

 All my favourite roblox games are getting cancelled but alas i still like  ERROR_CODE, Minecraft (ARG and horror mods), No, I'm not a human, Marble Hornets, thought I'm a big fan of Pokémon, Umamusume, Okami, Mortal Kombat, Transformers and some other Roblox titles that i am too lazy to name.
 I play Limbus Company, HSR and CRK every 3 years

 Special niche interest mentions ; i like Sonic X, Utopia (THE BRITISH SERIE!!) , Sims 2, Papa's pizzeria games, Pet Society...
-These are all very dear to me
+These are all very dear to me..
+Hmu if you like them too..

-I have some deep attachments to some characters, calling them my huzz/wife ect, i don't care about 'doubles' it is not that deep (to me)

 I sometimes indulge in homestuck content..
 I used to be a big fan like 6 years ago lol

-I DO  NOT SUPPORT BAD PEOPLE!! if you see me in a pepoyo skin I JUST LIKE THE MUSIC!!
+I DO NOT SUPPORT PROBLEMATIC PEOPLE!! if you see me in a pepoyo skin I JUST LIKE THE MUSIC!!
+Separate the art from the artist. (unless the art is as bad as the artist LOL)

 Say hi to [Tarn](https://www.patreon.com/SynthesizedHoryzont) !
 She doesn't bite, lol.